Camino de Finisterre: the history of an ancestral route

 It was the divine that justified walking beyond Santiago de Compostela and not the cult of the sun or non-Christian gods.
 In this way, the church integrated into pilgrim tradition, a pilgrimage route that was more ancient than the Camino de Santiago itself.

 Even so, the Camino de Finisterre was never recognized, properly, as a Camino de Santiago.
 The route to Finisterre has always been considered as an extension or an epilogue of the Camino.
 In fact, the associations of Friends of the Camino de Santiago, refer to the Camino de Finisterre as “Pilgrim’s extension to Finisterre”.

-For this reason, the Camino de Finisterre has two certifications: the Fisterrana and the Muxiana.
+For this reason, the Camino de Finisterre has two certifications with the pilgrim credential: the Fisterrana and the Muxiana.
 The church never found any reason to grant the Compostela to those pilgrims who did not have the Apostle’s tomb as their destiny.